A Podcast about Mental Health and Addictions

 Canada’s Premiers have created a podcast dedicated to sharing promising practices in mental health and addictions and reducing the stigma of mental illness.
-The podcast, entitled Promising Practices, will consist of 13 episodes.
-Each episode will profile an innovative program or initiative in one of the provinces and territories, with a focus on rural, remote and northern communities.
+The podcast, entitled Promising Practices, consists of 13 episodes.
+Each episode profiles an innovative program or initiative in one of the provinces and territories, with a focus on rural, remote and northern communities.

 Mental health and addictions issues continue to impact many Canadians.
 The steps taken to protect Canadians from COVID-19 have brought greater focus to these issues.
-Given the importance of mental health and addictions, all Premiers look forward to sharing stories from across the country with Canadians through this podcast.
+Given the importance of mental health and addictions, all Premiers are pleased to share these important stories from across the country with Canadians through this podcast.

-Podcast episodes will be released on a regular basis between March and June 2021.
+Podcast episodes were released between March and June 2021.

 May 5, 2021 – Learn about a unique initiative on Prince Edward Island.
 FarmersTalk is a call to action urging people in the Prince Edward Island farming community and beyond to open up about the challenges they face, to talk about mental health, and to reach out for help in order to reduce stigma and support resiliency.

 April 28, 2021 – Québec is implementing a network of psychological health scouts throughout the province.
 Their team of 150 social and community workers will reach out to all of Québec, including the most vulnerable people in society to increase the resilience and adaptability of individuals and the community.
 The team members aim to gain the trust of citizens and promote psychological health by strengthening community mobilization and citizen participation so that no one is left behind.